rbawden/Large-contrastive-pronoun-testset-EN-FR/README.md

 # Large-scale contrastive pronoun test sets for EN-to-FR

-This repository contains large-scale contrastive test sets for the evaluation of the machine translation (MT) of anaphoric pronouns 'it' and 'they' from English to French.
-They use the dataset creation and evaluation protocols of [https://github.com/ZurichNLP/ContraPro](ContraPro datasets) (Müller et al., 2018), adapted to English-to-French, with some slight modifications to the dataset creation process.
+This repository contains a large-scale contrastive test set for the evaluation of the machine translation (MT) of anaphoric pronouns 'it' and 'they' from English to French, created from OpenSubtitles2018 [https://www.aclweb.org/anthology/L18-1275/](Lison et al., 2018).
+It uses the dataset creation and evaluation protocols of [https://github.com/ZurichNLP/ContraPro](ContraPro datasets) (Müller et al., 2018), adapted to English-to-French, with some slight modifications to the dataset creation process.

-There are two datasets, with examples extracted from (i) OpenSubtitles2018 and (ii) UN-corpus.

 ## Citation

 If use you these test sets, please cite the following paper:

+António Lopes, M. Amin Farajian, Rachel Bawden and André T. Martins.
+2020.
+Document-level Neural MT: A Systematic Comparison.
+In *Proceedings of the 22nd Annual Conference of the European Association for Machine Translation*.
+Lisbon, Portugal.
+To appear.

 ```
-TODO
+@inproceedings{
+    title={Document-level Neural MT: A Systematic Comparison},
+    authors={António Lopes and M. Amin Farajian and Rachel Bawden and André T. Martins},
+    year={2020},
+    booktitle={Proceedings of the 22nd Annual Conference of the European Association for Machine Translation},
+    address={Lisbon, Portugal}
+}
 ```

 ## Brief summary